Glory boss pulls plug on LFE deal

 The news will come as a huge relief to Glory fans who had expressed fears about LFE and the group's business model.

-It now seems unlikely that Sage will stay on as chairman of LFE given the spectacular collapse in negotiations.
+Allegations emerged yesterday that Aylward was using a new identity after he was allegedly convicted of tax fraud under his apparent real name of James Abbass Biniaz in 2010 and sentenced to 22 months in jail.

-FFA confirmed on Tuesday morning that the sale of the Glory to LFE would not go ahead.
+An FFA statement today confirmed all deals with LFE were now off.
+Sage is also unlikely to take up his additional role as chairman of LFE over the debacle, telling The West Australian newspaper: "No...of course not.
+The deals were linked."

-"On Thursday 13 February, Tony advised FFA that he had received unsolicited interest from a potential buyer being the London Football Exchange and would be travelling to London to work with his lawyers to organise a due diligence process," the FFA said in a statement.
+"On Thursday 13 February, Tony advised FFA that he had received unsolicited interest from a potential buyer being the London Football Exchange and would be travelling to London to work with his lawyers to organise a due diligence process," said the FFA today.

 "At no time did Tony Sage request FFA to review any application for sale.